-Mastering Reputation Management
+Online Reviews & Reputation Management

 Dealing effectively with complaints and negative feedback is the key to making any review engine work for you.

-Be proactive.
-When you receive a bad review, or a lower than average rating, you should always respond publicly to that review if you can.
 Be polite and helpful and point out any further routes to getting the issue raised resolved, or refute any factually incorrect claims in a professional and friendly manner.

 This can very easily turn a bad review and low star rating into a review that actually has a positive impact on buyer behaviour, as it builds trust.
 Customers seeing your response may reason that your levels of customer service are high.

-If you are consistently receiving very bad reviews and ratings, then it would be worth reviewing your internal practices.
+If you are consistently receiving very bad reviews and ratings, then it could be worth reviewing your internal practices.
 Perhaps your ordering process needs a rethink or your customer service practices need an overhaul?